varun93/pgas-checker/README.md

 - Checks is the destination variable is a symmetric variable.
 - Catches unsynchronized access to variables via shmem_get.

-## How to include the checker?
+## How to include your checker?
+- Navigate to `clang/lib/StaticAnalyzer/Checkers` directory.
-- Include your checker file in the `CMakeLists.txt` file
+- Add your checker file.Include the checker file in the `CMakeLists.txt` file.
-- Navigate to the build folder and `make clang -j CORES_NUM`
+- Build clang - Navigate to the build directory, do `make clang -j CORES_NUM`

 ## Tests